the-mainspring-ai/infinitime-documentation/docs/output_md/InfiniTime/help_file/Overview/Configuration/Product_Configuration.md

 ABC Company has, on an overall basis, three groups of employees with distinct holiday settings:

-* Full Time Production Employees are eligible for all company observed holidays, though they must work the day before and day after in order to receive the holiday.
+- Full Time Production Employees are eligible for all company observed holidays, though they must work the day before and day after in order to receive the holiday.
 Full Time Production Employees who report to work on Holiday Dates receive OT2 for all hours worked.

-Note: ABC Company Tracks Regular Hours as <40
-/ Weekly, OT1 Hours as >40 Weekly and OT2 Hours as Worked Holiday Hours
+Note: ABC Company Tracks Regular Hours as greater than 40 / Weekly, OT1 Hours as >40 Weekly and OT2 Hours as Worked Holiday Hours

-* Full Time Admin employees are eligible for all company observed holidays and are not required to work the day before or day after.
+- Full Time Admin employees are eligible for all company observed holidays and are not required to work the day before or day after.
   Full Time Admin Employees are not expected to report to work on Holiday Dates.
-* Part Time Employees are not eligible for any holidays.
+- Part Time Employees are not eligible for any holidays.
 Holiday Eligibility for Full Time employees does not change based on their time with the company.